Computer Maintenance and Networking (CMNW)

 Typically Offered: Fall and Spring Semesters

-CMNW 145, NETWORK INSTALLATION/DIAGNOSTICS 4 (6)
+CMNW 145, NETWORK INSTALLATION & DIAGNOSTICS 4 (6)

 Typically Offered: Summer, Fall and Spring Semesters

-CMNW 201, A+ CERTIFICATION PREP II 4 (6)
+CMNW 201, A+ CERTIFICATION PREPARATION II 4 (6)

 Course Entry Requirement(s): Prerequisite: CMNW 101